 These super soft burger buns are fun and easy to make.
-They use the Tangzhong method, which gives a super soft burger bun which stays soft for days.
+They use the Tangzhong method, which gives a super soft hamburger bun which stays soft for days.
 These homemade burger buns can be made either in bun rings or freeform, and freeze extremely well.
+This burger bun recipe is super versatile and can be used for everything from burger buns to homemade slider buns.

 Table of contents